tobybp/linked-blog-starter-md/School/Subjects/Physics/Mr Unsworth/Newtonian World and Astrophysics/Circular Motion/Angular Velocity and the Radian.md

 The angular displacement (θ) is the angle that an object in circular motion has turned through. θ = 1 radian when the angle created when an object travels along an arc of distance s = r independent of the size of the circle.
-Anticlockwise displacement is +ve and a clock
+	Anticlockwise displacement is +ve
+	and a clockwise displacement is -ve.
+In terms of radians: θ = s/r
+There are 2π radians in a circle equivalent to 360º